couchbaselabs/node-ottoman/vuepress/guides/document.md

 ### Using Population

 So far we haven't done anything much different.
-We've merely created a Person and a Story.
+We've merely created a `Person` and a `Story`.
-Now let's take a look at populating our Story's author:
+Now let's take a look at populating our Story's `author`:

 ```javascript
 // Populate using document